 Just like the entire Boka Kotorska, Perast is characterized by a long history, which began in the Neolithic era, 3500 BC.

 Perast is, above all, a maritime town.
 In 1336, a shipyard was built, which operated until 1813.
-Thanks to seafaring, he also experienced the greatest bloom in the 17th and 18th centuries when the ships of this city sailed around the world.
+Thanks to seafaring, this town bloomed during the 17th and 18th century, when its ships sailed around the world.

 Perast Is Made Up of Stone

 In fact, Perast only has one long street which is by the sea.
 From there, various stairways rise towards its scattered houses.
-Beautiful family stone houses attract the viewers with their charm and invite us to glance into its hidden gardens filled with flowers, and a couple of cats that are sunbathing lazily on the warm rocks.
+Beautiful family stone houses attract the viewers with their charm and invite us to glance into its hidden gardens filled with flowers and cats sunbathing lazily on the warm rocks.